Understand the different bulk email protocols and how they are used to communicate with customers.

 Spam laws require all marketing emails to feature an unsubscribe link and the sender's physical address.
-Internally, we call these Promotional emails, and both required elements are automatically added to the footer of every promotional email to ensure compliance.
+We call these Promotional emails, and both required elements are automatically added to the footer of every promotional email to ensure compliance.

 These laws, however, do allow certain kinds of emails to forgo these elements for increased deliverability.
-The industry calls these emails Transactional, and they are sent under a different protocol that tells most spam filters that the email should be allowed.
+These emails are called Transactional emails, and they are sent under a different protocol that tells most spam filters that the email should be allowed.

 Transactional emails are a type of email sent to facilitate an agreed-upon transaction between the sender and the recipient.
 Transactional emails typically contain information a recipient wants or needs, and consequently have very high open rates.